Laptop displaying nonprofit impact data with AI connectivity overlay

 The Logic Model Necessity

 To bridge this gap, you need a Logic Model—a visual roadmap that connects your resources (inputs) to your activities (outputs) and finally to your changes (outcomes/impact).
 This is often the hardest part for nonprofit leaders because it requires deep strategic thinking.
+Try the free Logic Model Builder to map your inputs, activities, outputs, and outcomes in minutes.

 If you struggle to articulate this distinction, use the Theory of Change Builder.
 This tool helps you map your activities directly to long-term impact, providing the raw structural data needed for a high-conversion report.